+'''

 C:\Program Files\Intercede\MyID\Settings\

+'''

-Within the top-level croles node, you can add one or more crole nodes.
+Within the top-level croles> node, you can add one or more crole> nodes.

-Within this node, you can add the following nodes:
+Within this role node, you can add the following nodes:

-- <oid> (optional) specify an OID that must be present on the user certificate.
-You can include multiple <oid> nodes; the certificate must match all specified OIDs. - <CAPath> (optional) specify a DN that must be included in the SSL certificate's chain. - <VerifyCertificate> (optional) set to true to perform a real time certificate validity check before requesting the derived credential. - <ImportPIVDN> (optional) set to true if you want to populate the PIV DN (Xu55) field from the deriving credential.
+- <CAPath> (optional) specify a DN that must be included in the SSL certificate's chain.

+- <VerifyCertificate> (optional) set to true to perform a real time certificate validity check before requesting the derived credential. - <ImportPIVDN> (optional) set to true if you want to populate the PIV DN (Xu55) field from the deriving credential.
 If you set this to false, or if the option is missing, this field is left blank.